finixbit/finixbit.github.io/site-dev/src/content/posts/autonomous-hacking-of-programs-for-a-6-month-old-baby.md

 ---
 title: "Autonomous Hacking of Programs for a 6-month-old baby"
 publishedAt: 2024-01-29
-description: "Autonomous Hacking of Programs for 6-month-old baby"
+description: "Autonomous Hacking of Programs for a 6-month-old baby"
-slug: "autonomous-hacking-of-programs-for-6-month-a-old-baby"
+slug: "autonomous-hacking-of-programs-for-a-6-month-old-baby"
 isPublish: true
 ---